playframework/playframework/documentation/manual/detailedTopics/production/ConfiguringHttps.md

 <!--- Copyright (C) 2009-2013 Typesafe Inc. <http://www.typesafe.com> -->
 # Configuring HTTPS

 Play can be configured to serve HTTPS.
-To enable this, simply tell Play which port to listen using the `https.port` system property.
+To enable this, simply tell Play which port to listen to using the `https.port` system property.
 For example:

     ./start -Dhttps.port=9443

 ## SSL Certificates

-By default, Play will generate itself a self signed certificate, however typically this will not be suitable for serving a website.
+By default, Play will generate itself a self-signed certificate, however typically this will not be suitable for serving a website.
 Play uses Java key stores to configure SSL certificates and keys.

 Signing authorities often provide instructions on how to create a Java keystore (typically with reference to Tomcat configuration).
 The official Oracle documentation on how to generate keystores using the JDK keytool utility can be found [here](http://docs.oracle.com/javase/7/docs/technotes/tools/solaris/keytool.html).